Quality control of sequencing data

 MultiQC searches a given directory for analysis logs and compiles a HTML report.
 It’s a general use tool, perfect for summarising the output from numerous bioinformatics tools.
 It aggregates results from bioinformatics analyses across many samples into a single report.

 On the seqera container page choose bioconda::multiqc for your container image.
-Proceed to build the container image, following the steps we did for fastqc.
+Proceed to pull the container image, following the steps we did for fastqc.

 Download container image